glouppe/info8006-introduction-to-ai/lecture1.md

 ## Pacman agent

-Partial tabulation of a simple Pacman agent function:
+The policy of a Pacman agent is a function that maps percept sequences to actions.
+It can be implemented as a table.

 | Percept sequence | Action |
 | ---------------- | ------ |